 This is what I found standing on my deck the other day.
-Before writing this post, I googled whether this is a hawk or falcon or God knows what.
-After exhaustive research (*ahem*) I came to the conclusion this is a hawk.
-If I’m wrong, please let me know.
+Before writing this post, I googled whether this is a hawk or falcon.
+Turns out, its a red-tailed hawk — both beautiful and fierce.

 Most likely he was looking for his next meal – a chipmunk, bunny, maybe a hummingbird or two for starters?
 He was near their feeder.